Skip to main content

 TLDR

-The Texas childcare licensing landscape
+Texas childcare licensing overview

 For center directors, HHSC licensing comes down to two things: maintaining correct staff-to-child ratios at all times, and keeping documentation that proves it.
 Licensing inspections review attendance records, staff logs, and ratio documentation.
 Gaps in that record are violations, regardless of whether actual ratios were maintained.